indeedeng/imhotep/docs/troubleshooting.md

 ##File Upload Errors

+###Files fail to upload
+Upload failures in TSV Uploader are marked as failed.

+Ensure that the bucket names you defined when you created the stack match the S3 bucket names you created prior to setup.
+For example, if the error log shows that TSV Uploader couldn’t upload the converted files to the S3 bucket, you might have entered the incorrect name for the **s3DataBucket** parameter during stack creation.
+In this case, you must recreate the stack.

 ###A TSV file was uploaded to the wrong index

 If a TSV file is indexed in the wrong index, you must delete the shard that contains the new index data: